Nicaragua

 The government of Nicaragua must immediately halt the systematic persecution of actual or alleged opponents, allow independent media and civil society organizations to operate safely and freely and immediately release all arbitrary detained individuals.
 The government should commit to full and meaningful cooperation with regional and international human rights monitoring mechanisms.
 All human rights violations and abuses should be independently investigated and those responsible held accountable, including at the highest level of government.

-UN member states should utilize the evidence collected by the GHREN to pursue accountability for victims, including through universal jurisdiction.
+UN member states should utilize the evidence collected by the GHREN to pursue accountability for victims, including through universal jurisdiction, and strengthen and expand a robust individual sanctions regime against perpetrators at the highest level within the government.
+Governments and regional institutions should also make use of the GHREN’s findings in all security, financial and trade relations and policies to increase pressure on the government to halt pervasive persecution.
 Latin American governments, together with the EU and other allies, should intensify efforts to ensure a coordinated, consistent and holistic response to the crisis which prioritizes human rights protection and democratic reform, in consultation with Nicaraguan civil society.

 GET INVOLVED